bring/developer-site/content/api/shipping-guide_2/lead-time/lead-time-depends.md

 "addressLine":"Testsvingen 12"
  ```

-## Another important factor affecting leadtime is your pickup agreement with Bring.
+### Pickup agreement also affects lead time

 In absence of a pickup agreement with Bring, you hand in the shipment yourself at one of our manned drop-off points.

-Handing in at some places can give +1 day delivery time.
+Handing in at some places can add an extra day to the delivery time.
 Hence, to ensure more accurate lead times, we recommend relaying the aforementioned information to us via field "postingAtPostoffice" in your request.